 Select different settings to keep it interesting if you are doing a series but keep your style consistent.
-Aria’s beautiful photos of Beau are very consistent in style and colours on his instagram @tinkerbeaubeau.
+Aria’s beautiful photos of her dog Beau (RIP) were very consistent in style and colours on his instagram.

 If shooting outdoors, consider locations like the beach, a park, a forest, and in the city.
 Sara Carson recently posted some stunning shots of the Super Collies having fun hiking.
 Our friend Jessica from You Did What With Your Wiener has some incredible shots of her dogs hiking and beautiful scenery.
 Mr N the Tenacious Terrier has been posting some adorable pics travelling around lately and Emma from MY GBGV Life always has incredibly creative photos and scenes, often complete with costumes.
-Graffiti or street art can make for an interesting backdrop as my friend Bernard from Dog and His Boy has shown on Instagram and I just saw an amazing series of photos in black and white of stray cats in Europe.
+Graffiti or street art can make for an interesting backdrop as various friends have shown on Instagram and I just saw an amazing series of photos in black and white of stray cats in Europe.